nens/threedi-docs/source/d_building_w_modeller_interface.rst

 Levels               The ‘levels’ style adds a label to the default style, depicting the surface level (s:),

                      the drain level (d:) and the bottom level (b:).
-Calculation type     The `’calculation type’ <https://docs.3di.lizard.net/b_1dtypes.html#types-of-1d-elements-calculation-types>`_ style is a categorized styling that depicts the way 3Di
+Calculation type     The `’calculation type’ <https://docs.3di.lizard.net/b_1dtypes.html#types-of-1d-elements-calculation-types>`_ style is a categorised styling that depicts the way 3Di

                      calculated the interaction between a manhole and the 2D computation domain.
 Code                 The ‘code’ style adds a label to the default style, depicting the code of the manhole.